 With the West End and Covent Garden as its colourful neighbours, it’s no surprise that Corpus Christi is known as the Catholic Actors’ Church – the National Catholic Church for actors and all those in the performing arts.

-In 1911, the Catholic Stage Guild was founded, to “encourage spiritual, artistic and social intercourse among Catholics connected with the theatrical and allied professions.”
-The Guild helped Catholic artists on tour and every theatre stage door had a card giving particulars of services at the nearest Catholic Church.
-Priests visited the theatres, making artists feel welcome and offering them the Sacraments where needed.
-Soon after its foundation an Annual Mass was said here at Corpus Christi Church, Maiden Lane, and the Parish Priest has usually been the National Chaplain for the Guild.
+Founded in 1911, the Catholic Stage Guild was created in order to “encourage spiritual, artistic and social intercourse among Catholics connected with the theatrical and allied professions.”
+Working closely with the acting community in this capacity, the Guild began by offering help to Catholic artists on tour, and providing theatres with details of services at nearby Catholic Churches.
+Priests also visited the theatres, making artists feel welcome and offering them the Sacraments where needed.

-If you are an actor, or involved in the performing arts in any way, either as a Catholic, or wanting to know more about the Catholic faith, please feel free to get in touch with us here at the Actors’ Church!
+If you are an actor, or involved in the performing arts, either as a Catholic, or someone interested in learning more about the Catholic faith, please contact us here.
+The Actors’ Church is waiting to welcome you.